Today we’ll be telling you everything you need to know about the different types of climbing rope.

 Generally speaking, a rope less than 60m is going to be used for indoor gym climbing or other specific circumstances.

-Anything 80m or longer is only necessary at certain crags which have very long routes, (like Chulilla Spain for instance).
+Anything 80m or longer is only necessary at certain crags which have very long routes.

 The overwhelming majority of the time you’ll want a rope in the 60m-70m range.